CosmoMyzrailGorynych/FilterJS/README.md

 2. Edit files in the `./src/` folder;
 3. Changes will appear automagically after saving.
 Avoid losing unsaved filters!

+### Before you commit

+- Make your commits as atomic as possible.
+Commit one serious change at a time.
+- Make sure the `gulp lint` task shows no errors.
+Warnings are ok until you understand what you are doing, but they can still reveal some common gotchas.
+Stylint will tell false positives on every `riot-tag`, because it's an old rubbish, but keep an eye on its other warnings.
+- Use [gitmoji guide](https://gitmoji.carloscuesta.me/) for naming your commits.
+Use the imperative mood, like `:sparkles: Add a "Blend" block to Processing`.

 ## Help wanted!

 You can help FilterJS grow by creating new nodes!
 See the existing ones in the `./src/js/blocks/` folder as an example.
 There is much to do, including: